 Junglite Green™ Technology for Broilers, Pullets and Turkeys

 Junglite Green technology offers an enhanced jungle green light spectrum that replicates a birds’ natural habitat.
-By simulating an enhanced green light spectrum with added blue, a birds’ highest color sensitivity is stimulated, meeting developmental needs at all stages of growth.
+By simulating an enhanced green light spectrum, with added blue, a birds’ developmental needs are met at each growth stage.
 The added red content regulates circadian rhythms, improving animal welfare.

 Blue light for Broilers

 Blue light has been shown to help in the growth and sexual development of poultry at a later age by elevation of plasma androgens.
 Monochromatic blue light has a calming effect on animals, which is particularly useful during semen collection from male turkeys.
 Other studies show exposure to blue light causes a decrease in blood pressure and positively effects blood glucose levels and triglyceride levels.

 Consistently, research concludes monochromatic LED source lighting increases growth in broilers reared under green monochromatic light during the early stage by enhancing proliferation of skeletal muscle satellite cells.

 Dim-to-Blue Technology for Broilers, Pullets and Turkeys